-Kaisa Stucke is an equity analyst and a member of both the Value Equities and International Equities Investment Committees.
-Her primary area of coverage as an analyst is the Consumer Goods sector.
-Kaisa is also a member of the Asset Allocation Committee and works on the fixed income portfolios.
-She has previously authored market commentary for the firm's Daily Comment and Weekly Geopolitical Reports.
+Kaisa also performs market research as an analyst and member of the International Equities Investment Committee and formerly served as an analyst on the firm's Value Equity strategies as well.
+She has previously authored market commentary for the Daily Comment and Weekly Geopolitical Reports.